A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 Here’s What You Can Share With Your Boss:

-Get an easy-to-read downloadable PDF of this blog post AND a powerful Pitch Slide Deck to seal the deal.
-Don’t miss this opportunity to take your career to new heights!
+Get an easy-to-read downloadable PDF of this blog post AND a powerful, editable Pitch Slide Deck to seal the deal.
+The ROI of coaching is at an all time high; now is the time to advance your career.

 Pitching Coach Training to Your Manager

-Though coaching is a proven investment, as noted by many studies; unfortunately, not enough organizations recognize it as a means of personal development that warrants investment, or brings enough ROI.
-Or, to put it simply, not enough organizations make an effort to invest in their employees’ growth.
+Though coaching is a proven investment, as noted by many studies; unfortunately, not enough organizations recognize it as a means of personal development that does warrant investment, or brings enough ROI.
+To put it simply, organizations still do not understand the ROI of coaching enough to make an effort to invest in their employees’ growth.

 Make Your Case